After Redress

 UBC Press

-Indigenous peoples and Japanese Canadians have demanded justice from the Canadian state for its discriminatory systems of colonization and racial management.
-And over the last two decades, critics have argued that state apologies co-opt those demands.
+Indigenous peoples and Japanese Canadians have demanded justice from the Canadian state for its discriminatory systems of colonialism and racial management.
+Since the early aughts, critics have argued that state apologies co-opt those demands.
 Meanwhile, many Canadian institutions still attempt to control narratives about residential schools and other violences committed against Indigenous peoples, as well as the internment of Japanese Canadians.

-After Redress examines how struggles for justice continue long after truth and reconciliation commissions conclude and state redress is made.
+After Redress examines how struggles for justice continue long after truth and reconciliation commissions conclude and state redress is supposedly made.
 Contributors to this trenchant volume analyze the complex, often paradoxical process of redress from the perspectives of the communities involved.
-Mechanisms for reconciliation are defined by the settler state, but how do Indigenous peoples and Japanese Canadians reject or conform to Western liberal notions of social justice?
-What are the links between knowledge systems and governance, between narrative tactics and political strategy?
+In a context where mechanisms for reconciliation and redress have been defined by the settler state, this book reveals how Indigenous peoples and Japanese Canadians have responded to Western liberal notions of justice, whether by challenging or conforming to them or pursuing their own approaches.
+It asks: What are the links between knowledge systems and governance, between narrative tactics and political strategy?

 After Redress uncovers the effectiveness and the effects of demands for reparations and strategies to assert resistance.